 So how did this rumor of Mars-as-big-and-bright-as-the-moon get started?
-It started with an actual event, in 2003.
+It started with an actual (though much more subtle) event in 2003.
 On August 27 of that year, Earth and Mars came very slightly closer than they’d been in nearly 60,000 years.
-Our two worlds, center-to-center, were less than 35 million miles apart – just over three light-minutes apart.
+Center-to-center, Earth and Mars were less than 35 million miles apart – just over three light-minutes apart.
 The last people to come so close to Mars were Neanderthals.
 Astronomy writers like me had a field day that year, talking about Mars at its closest.
 Was it a spectacular sight?
 Yes!
-It looked like a dot of flame in the night sky.
+Mars looked like a dot of flame in the night sky.

-Bottom line: Mars will not appear as large as the full moon on August 27, 2013.
+Bottom line: Mars will not appear as large as the full moon at anytime in 2017 or 2018.
 Mars will not ever appear as large as a full moon in Earth’s sky.
 The email – or social media – claims to the contrary are a hoax.